Religion in Asia: Sikhism

 Sikhism is the fifth largest organized religion in the world, with approximately 30 million adherents.
 And one of the most steadily growing.
 It is a monotheistic religion founded by Guru Nanak Dev in the 1500s.
 The religion professes its roots in the area of Punjab region, in the northern part of the Indian subcontinent.

 This system of religious philosophy and expression has been traditionally known as the Gurmat (literally the counsel of the gurus) or the Sikh Dharm.
 Sikhism originated from the word Sikh, which in turn comes from the Sanskrit root śhiṣhya meaning "disciple" or "learner", or śhikṣha meaning "instruction".

 Sikhism is the 4th largest religion in India with 2% of the total population being Sikh.
 There is also a large concentration of Sikhs in Malaysia, Thailand, Myanmar, the Philippines, Pakistan, Afghanistan, Hong Kong, Singapore, Indonesia, Kuwait and U.A.E.

 Abrahamic religions

 Judaism

 Judaism is the predominant religion in Israel (75.6%), which has a nominal Jewish population of about 6.1 million.

-Outside of Israel there are small diaspora communities of Jewish people living in Turkey (17,400), Azerbaijan (9,100), Iran (8,756), India (5,000) and Uzbekistan (4,000).
+Outside of Israel there are small diaspora communities of Jewish people living in Palestine (432,800), Turkey (17,400), Azerbaijan (9,100), Iran (8,756), India (5,000) and Uzbekistan (4,000).